WBAL (AM)

 WBAL (1090 kHz) is a commercial AM radio station licensed to Baltimore, Maryland.
 It is owned by the broadcasting division of Hearst Communications and broadcasts a news/talk radio format.
 The station shares its studios and offices with sister stations WBAL-TV (channel 11) and WIYY (97.9 FM) on Television Hill in Baltimore's Woodberry neighborhood.
 WBAL and WIYY are the only two radio stations owned by Hearst, which is primarily a publishing and television company.

 WBAL is a 50,000-watt, Class A, clear-channel station.
 Its transmitter is on Winands Road in Randallstown, Maryland.
 Listeners in and around Baltimore can also hear the station on 136-watt FM translator station W268BA on 101.5 MHz.
-WBAL is non-directional by day but uses a directional antenna at night to protect the other Class A stations on 1090 AM, KAAY in Little Rock and XEPRS in Rosarito, Mexico.
+WBAL is non-directional by day but uses a directional antenna at night to protect the other Class A station on 1090 AM, XEPRS in Rosarito, Mexico.
 With a good radio, WBAL's nighttime signal can be heard in much of Eastern North America, reaching as far as Nova Scotia and Bermuda.
-Its daytime signal easily covers most of Maryland as well as the Washington metropolitan area, and parts of Delaware, Virginia and Pennsylvania.
+Its daytime signal easily covers most of Maryland as well as the Washington metropolitan area, and parts of Delaware, Virginia, and Pennsylvania.
 WBAL is Maryland's designated primary entry point for the Emergency Alert System.

 Programming

 Sports

 WBAL is the co-flagship station with WIYY for Baltimore Orioles baseball, Baltimore Ravens football, and Navy Midshipmen football.

 Since the Baltimore Orioles began their inaugural season in 1954, WBAL has been their flagship station for most of that team's history, though not continuously.
 For example, it carried Orioles games every season from 1987 to 2006, after which the team's games were broadcast on crosstown sports radio station WJZ-FM.
 Orioles games returned to WBAL from 2011 to 2014 before the team switched back to WJZ-FM in 2015.
-On January 5, 2022, it was announced that the Orioles would be returning to WBAL and sister station WIYY beginning with the 2022 season.
+On January 5, 2022, it was announced that the Orioles would return to WBAL and sister station WIYY for the 2022 season.
 The games are also streamed on the respective stations' websites and apps, but with MLB-required georestrictions limiting the broadcast to the entire states of Virginia, Maryland, Delaware, and Washington DC, the Pennsylvania counties of York, Harrisburg and Lancaster, the West Virginia counties of Grant, Hardy, Mineral, Hampshire, Morgan, Berkeley and Jefferson, and most of North Carolina excluding Asheville (which is in the Atlanta Braves' broadcast territory).
 Ravens games have been broadcast on WBAL and WIYY since the 2006 season.

-Other teams whose games have been broadcast on WBAL include the Baltimore Colts, the University of Maryland Terrapins and the Towson Tigers.
+Other teams whose games have been broadcast on WBAL include the Baltimore Colts, the University of Maryland Terrapins, and the Towson Tigers.